-For 2015, the redesigned Yukon and Yukon XL got a more luxurious interior, power folding second- and third-row seats, and available blind-spot monitoring and cross-traffic alerts.
+For 2015, the redesigned Yukon XL got a more luxurious interior, power folding second- and third-row seats, and available blind-spot monitoring and cross-traffic alerts.
 Beyond that, fuel economy from the 5.3-liter V8 and six-speed automatic improves to a whopping 16-mpg, but that combination doesn't feel particularly energetic.
 The Magnetic Ride Control suspension on the Denali improves ride comfort and handling response.
 The 6.2-liter engine is a meaningful upgrade but can't make this big barge quick.
-With proper equipment the towing capacity is 8,500 pounds, which is about the only advantage it has over a car-based SUV.
-Reliability of the redesigned Yukon has been average, and the Yukon XL is unknown.
+Properly-equipped the XL can tow 8,500 pounds, its only advantage over a car-based SUV.
+Reliability of the Yukon XL is unknown.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).